ansible/ansible/docsite/rst/playbooks_variables.rst

 Also available, *inventory_dir* is the pathname of the directory holding Ansible's inventory host file, *inventory_file* is the pathname and the filename pointing to the Ansible's inventory host file.

+And finally, *role_path* will return the current role's pathname (since 1.8).
+This will only work inside a role.

 .. _variable_file_separation_details:

 Variable File Separation